 10. Korean Mullet

-The K-Pop music scene has inspired countless people with its expressive style and the mullet has become a favored look too.
-This is a hairstyle that is created to stand out, and you can show your playful side with a bright and bold haircut.
+The K-Pop music scene has inspired countless people with its expressive style, and the mullet has become a favored look too.
+This hairstyle is created to stand out, and you can show your playful side with a bright and bold haircut.
 Add a few chunky highlights to the hair to create contrast and dimension and to lighten naturally dark hair.